goodchip/ovh-pci-containers-on-pcs/README.md

 # Scripts Usage : backup containers
 * Use the differents scripts located into /distrib##/ directories to backup containers one by one:
-> sudo ./debian10/backup-wordpress.sh -h        # for get help to backup wordpress site and database containers
+> sudo ./debian10/backup-wordpress.sh -h        # for get help to backup wordpress site and database from containers

 * OR, use the auto-backup script for backup all containers (make you sure to have correctly edited the '.env' file after!!!) :
 > sudo ./auto-backup.sh

+# Scripts Usage : restore containers
+* Use the differents scripts located into /distrib##/ directories to restore containers one by one:
+> sudo ./debian10/restore-wordpress.sh -h        # for get help to restore wordpress site and database to containers

 # Have fun!